yyx319/multiphase-outflow-M82/readme.md

 This repository contains the code used for the analysis described in Yuan, Krumholz & Martin 2022.
 The code use the DESPOTIC code to constrain the physical properties of galactic wind.
 Full description of DESPOTIC and model is in https://bitbucket.org/krumholz/despotic/src/master/, https://despotic.readthedocs.io/en/latest/ and https://ui.adsabs.harvard.edu/abs/2017MNRAS.471.4061K/abstract.
-More detailed guidance can be found in the website https://yyx319.github.io/multiphase-outflow-M82/

 The code is quite extendable and can be used to study the properties of multi-phase outflow in other galaxies.
 We attach a simple user guide for this suite of code.